 “Polluting countries must cut their carbon emissions fast, to limit the possibility of droughts pushing the peatlands past their tipping point.
 The DRC will also need to strengthen protection of the peatlands.
 At stake is one of the most wildlife and carbon-rich ecosystems on Earth.”

-Fore more details, please contact David Lewis in the press office at the University of Leeds: email@example.com.
+Fore more details, please contact David Lewis in the Press Office at the University of Leeds by email on email@example.com.

 Top image: courtesy of Bart Crezee, University of Leeds.